satyam2006-cmd/InAmigos/README.md

 ## Run Locally

-Open `index.html` in a browser, or serve the repository with any local static server and visit the root page.
+Open `index.html` directly in your browser, or run a local static server.

 ```bash
 python -m http.server 4173